Hover over the buttons to see the contents of each page.

 Violet Arc's Bounce Mechanic

 In the example shown above, Violet Arc was tapped once, yet applied 3 Conductive stacks to most of the 6 Hilichurls.
-This was because of the ‘Bounce’ Mechanic of Violet Arc.
+This was because of the "Bounce" Mechanic of Violet Arc.

 In essence, the initial impact of Violet Arc’s projectile has a small radius, and enemies within the radius, including the tagged enemy itself, will all gain one stack—as the ability’s description would imply.
 The very initial radius will be referred to as the “bounce” radius.

 However, the description does not mention at all that mobs within the initial impact, or “bounce,” radius will also themselves output additional radii, and those enemies inside of those radii will be additionally stacked once more.
 Within a group, multiple radii and therefore multiple stacks can occur.
-Only the initial ‘bounce’ radius applies an Electro aura; none of the other resulting radii apply any aura.

 Radiating Violet Arc with Elements